 Q3.
 Can patchouli candles trigger allergies or sensitivities in some people?

-Ans: While patchouli is natural, it can still trigger sensitivities in individuals who are allergic to strong essential oils or fragrances.
-Symptoms may include headaches, sneezing, or mild respiratory irritation.
-It’s best to test the candle in a well-ventilated space first.
-People with asthma, fragrance sensitivity, or severe allergies should use patchouli candles cautiously.
+Ans: Patchouli is natural, but it can still cause sensitivities to people who are allergic to very strong essential oils or fragrances.
+The symptoms could be sneezing, mild respiratory irritation, or headache.
+First, it is more appropriate to test the candle in any well-ventilated area.
+Patchouli candles need to be used with caution by people who have asthma, fragrance sensitivity, or are highly allergic to it.

 Q4.
 How long should a patchouli candle burn during each session for best results?